syv0n/SAVIS4/savis4/README.md

 ### Correlation Feature
 <img width="1721" alt="savis_correlation" src="https://github.com/syv0n/SAVIS4/blob/master/savis4/Savis4/src/assets/correlation.png">
 The correlation feature allows users to analyze the relationship between two sets of data.
-It provides both manual and file upload options for inputting data and generates correlation coefficients along with visual charts for analysis.
+It provides both manual and file upload options for inputting data and generates correlation coefficients along with visual cues for analysis.
+The visual cues includes a regression line, this line turns green for strong correlations (r > 0.7) and red for weak ones, with data points colored based on their distance and position relative to the line.
+Points far above the line appear red, points far below appear blue, and those closest to the line are shown in a darker shade of either color.

 ### Two Proportion Hypothesis Testing
 <img width="1721" src="https://github.com/syv0n/SAVIS4/blob/master/savis4/Savis4/src/assets/Two Prop.png">